- all national television network news and cable news channels

 Ken knows the unique needs of each type of media outlet

-He has extensive media experience with live and recorded television interviews, as well as Skype, radio, online, and print interviews nationwide.
+He has extensive media experience with live and recorded television interviews, as well as Zoom, Cisco Webex, Skype, Facetime, radio, online, and print interviews nationwide.
 He provides expert analysis on school safety issues, addressing the concerns of parents, children, educators, police and policy makers.
 Ken is direct, insightful, and does not shy from controversy when safety is at stake.

-Journalists find Ken to be highly credible, analytical, credentialed, and candid as a school safety professional with cutting-edge knowledge.
+Journalists find Ken to be highly credible, analytical, credentialed, independent, and candid as a school safety professional with cutting-edge knowledge.
 He has worked with school and safety officials in all 50 states and internationally.
-Ken is currently a doctoral student at The Johns Hopkins University School of Education in the Entrepreneurial Leadership in Education specialization where his research focuses on school safety leadership issues.
+“Dr. Ken” earned a Doctor of Education (Ed.D.) degree from the Johns Hopkins University School of Education with a research focus on the intersection of school administrator strategic crisis leadership with school safety communications in highly ambiguous and uncertain contexts.
 He earned Master of Public Administration and Bachelor of Arts in Social Service (Criminal Justice concentration) degrees from Cleveland State University.
 Ken has more than 2,500 hours of specialized training on school safety and security, crisis preparedness planning, gang and drug issues, terrorism and emergency management, and related school and youth safety topics.

 Ken also understands what journalists need because he worked as a freelance reporter and producer at the local ABC affiliate in Market #18.
 He meets deadlines, comes to the table with extensive original research, and practices the art of quotes and sound bites.
 He travels with his own IFB and electronic tools that make it easy to work with him in a digital environment.

-Ken’s appearances have included Good Morning America, The Today Show, CBS This Morning, Fox and Friends, CNN, MSNBC, Fox News Channel, CNN Headline News, PBC News Hour, ABC World News Tonight, CBS Evening News, NBC Nightly News, ABC 20/20, Nightline, Court TV, The O’Reilly Factor, and more.
+Ken’s appearances have included Good Morning America, The Today Show, CBS This Morning, Fox and Friends, CNN, MSNBC, Fox News Channel, CNN Headline News, PBC News Hour, ABC World News Tonight, CBS Evening News, NBC Nightly News, ABC 20/20, Nightline, Court TV, and more.

-Ken has been heard on ABC Radio News, ABC Sam Donaldson Show, CBS Radio, CNN Radio, National Public Radio News, All Things Considered (NPR), Voice of America, American Family Radio, BBC News (London), German Public Radio, Red FM (Ireland), and more.
+Ken has been heard on ABC Radio News, CBS Radio, CNN Radio, National Public Radio News, All Things Considered (NPR), Voice of America, American Family Radio, BBC News (London), German Public Radio, Red FM (Ireland), and more.

 Online and in Print

-Ken’s insights have been included in USA Today, The Wall Street Journal, The New York Times, The Los Angeles Times, Education Week, Christian Science Monitor, Time Magazine, The Huffington Post, The Associated Press, Gannett News Service, Newhouse News Service, Scripps Howard News Service, The Times (London), Agence France Presse, the top 50 daily U.S. newspapers, and more.
+Ken’s insights have been included in USA Today, The Wall Street Journal, The New York Times, The Los Angeles Times, Education Week, Christian Science Monitor, Time Magazine, The Huffington Post, The Associated Press, Reuters, Gannett News Service, Newhouse News Service, Scripps News,, The Times (London), Agence France Presse, the top 50 daily U.S. newspapers, and more.